apocalyptech/advmap/README.md

 ![Game Editing](screenshots/screenshot-gameedit.png)

+Rooms can be highlighted in a number of styles:
+* Normal
+* Faint
+* Dark
+* Labels *(dotted border, only the room name is shown)*
+* Connection Helpers *(intended to help route connections - no text is shown)* I'm fond of using the Dark setting for dark rooms in the Zork series, for instance.
-Rooms can be highlighted in a number of colors, including a "dark" setting that I'm fond of using for dark rooms in the Zork series.
-A number of text labels can be attached to rooms, and will be rendered with appropriate
+Rooms can also be colored with any one of eight colors: black+white, green, blue, red, yellow, purple/magenta, cyan, and orange.
+A number of text labels can be attached to rooms, and will be rendered with appropriate icons: up/down/in/out.
-icons: up/down/in/out.
 A "notes" field exists for more general gameplay notes, and is useful for mapping things like the Zork I maze.
+The screenshot below includes all room types, including a Connection Helper connecting "In A Tree" to "Outside Cave."

 ![Room Styling](screenshots/screenshot-roomstyles.png)

 Connections between rooms are pretty flexible - you can specify regular, "ladder", or dotted lines for the connection, and optionally have different styles on each side of the connection.
-The line drawn between rooms can take a few different paths as well, and one-way connections can be specified as well.
+The line drawn between rooms can take a few different paths (direct vs. "bent"), and one-way connections can be specified as well.
 You can have a connection go to multiple points on the same room, which is at least useful in mapping Zork III.
 The main limitation for connections is that they can only support going between two rooms - no more.
 For a situation like the bank puzzle in Zork II, you're best off with a "label" type room in an intermediate space.
+The room type Connection Helper can be used to route connections around more complex paths, though note that technically you're just connecting to an intermediate room, so changing the connection type must be done on both ends if you wanted it to remain symmetric, in that case.

 ![Connection Styling](screenshots/screenshot-connectionstyles.png)